efalk/trm/Forms.md

 When activated, the button's callback is called.

     ┌────────────────┐
-    │**>Guess settings<**│
+    │>Guess settings<│
     └────────────────┘

-Not very useful unless a callback is specified.
+You'll need to specify a callback to make use of a Button.

 ### Constructor:

     Form.Button(form, hgt,wid, row,col, label)

 `hgt` should always be 3.
-Set `wid` to None to select a width wide enough to accommodate the label.
+Set `wid` to None to compute the width from the label.

 ### setCallback(callback, client)